-- [6] The Complainant presented the Board with a 20 -page brief (C-1), which included the issues, maps and photographs of the subject, assessment details of the subject property, an income statement with changes prepared by the Complainant, a sales comparable chart, and an Edmonton apartment report for 2013 prepared by Cushman & Wakefield.
+- [6] The Complainant presented the Board with an 18-page brief (C-1), which included the issues, maps and photographs of the subject, assessment details of the subject property, an income statement with changes prepared by the Complainant, a sales comparable chart, and an Edmonton apartment report for 2013 prepared by Cushman & Wakefield.
 The Complainant indicated that he would present both a direct capitalization and gross income multiplier (GIM) approach to value. - [7] The Complainant suggested to the Board that the City had estimated the potential gross income (PGI) for the subject property and deducted a typical vacancy allowance to arrive at an effective gross income.
-He further added that the City's effective gross income of \$185,312 was multiplied by a GIM of 11.96 to arrive at the 2013 assessment.
-He told the Board that the actual effective gross income for the subject property for 2012 was \$170,515 and the actual net operating income was \$84,086. - [8] The Complainant presented a chart of five comparable apartment building sales, which had been completed between May 2010 and March 2012.
-The buildings ranged in size from 11 20 suites and had been built between 1965 and 1974, compared to the subject, which was built in 1968.
-The GIMs ranged from 9.02 10.64, creating an average of 9.86, compared to the assessment of the subject at 11.96.
-The estimated PGIs of the comparable buildings ranged from \$836 \$977, creating an average of \$869, while the subject had an actual PGI of \$789 and had been assessed by the City with an EPGI of \$858. - [9] Referring to the four-page Cushman & Wakefield Apartment Report (C-1, pp 8-11), the Complainant submitted that the average GIM for Edmonton's apartments had remained constant from 2009 to 2012.
+He further added that the City's effective gross income of \$183,922 was multiplied by a GIM of 11.96 to arrive at the 2013 assessment.
+He suggested to the Board that the overall calculations were unreliable, adding that the actual effective gross income for the subject property for 2012 was \$176,730 and the actual net operating income was \$85,346. - [8] The Complainant presented a chart of five comparable apartment building sales, which had been completed between May 2010 and May 2011.
+The buildings ranged in size from 7-20 suites and had been built between 1965 and 1978, compared to the subject, which was built in 1980.
+The GIMs ranged from 9.02-10.67, creating an average of 9.93, compared to the assessment of the subject at 12.66.
+The estimated PGIs of the comparable buildings ranged from \$836 \$1,379, creating an average of \$978, while the subject had an actual PGI of \$818 and had been assessed by the City with an Effective PGI of \$851. - [9] Referring to the four-page Cushman & Wakefield Apartment Report (C-1, pp 8-11), the Complainant submitted that the average GIM for Edmonton's apartments had remained constant from 2009 to 2012.

-- [10] The Complainant suggested to the Board that the sales he had presented supported his request for a GIM of 10.00 and an overall capitalization rate of 6.75% for the subject property. - [11] He added that applying the GIM of 10.00 to the subject property's actual revenue for 2012 results in a value of \$1,705,150.
-He also suggested that capitalizing the actual 2012 net operating income of \$84,086 by his proposed cap rate of 6.75% yields a value of \$1,245,719. - [12] The Complainant further suggested to the Board that the operating expenses in 2012 were excessive, and adjusted the net operating income to \$105,535.
-When a 6.75% cap rate is applied to this adjusted NOI, the result is a value of \$1,563,481. - [13] In conclusion, the Complainant requested the Board to reduce the subject property's assessment to \$1,650,000.
+- [10] The Complainant suggested to the Board that the sales he had presented supported his request for a GIM of 10.50 and an overall capitalization rate of 6.50% for the subject property. - [11] He added that applying the GIM of 10.50 to the subject property's actual revenue for 2012 results in a value of \$1,855,665.
+He also suggested that capitalizing the actual 2012 net operating income of \$85,346 by his proposed cap rate of 6.50% yields a value of \$1,313,015. - [12] The Complainant suggested to the Board that the property's expenses were excessive in 2012.
+He asked that, after deducting the average expenses per suite from the 2012 actual revenue results would result in an adjusted net operating income of \$106,584.
+Capitalizing this amount by 6.50% equates to a base year value of \$1,639,754. - [13] In conclusion, the Complainant requested the Board to reduce the subject property's assessment to \$1,750,000.